 The European Innovation Council (EIC) is Europe’s flagship innovation programme to identify, develop and support new technologies and game-changing innovations.
 About two-thirds of Europe's economic growth over the last few decades has been driven by innovation.

-Ireland has transformed itself over the past 40 years into one of Europe’s top innovation nations.
-The country is classed as a ‘strong innovator’ Member State and was placed eleventh in the European Innovation Scoreboard for 2021, which provides an analysis of innovation performance in EU countries, other European countries, and regional neighbours.
+Ireland has transformed itself over the past 40 years into one of Europe’s top ten innovation nations.
+The country is classed as a ‘strong innovator’ Member State in the 2022 European Innovation Scoreboard, which provides an analysis of innovation performance in EU countries, other European countries, and regional neighbours.